 How Will 5G Affect My In-Building Wireless?

-5G is the all-IP networking technology we never thought was possible.
-It’s suitable for anything and will be able to support a broad mix of simultaneous users and applications.
-5G ultimately will replace wired connections where possible and with reduced latency, and it will enable voice, data, video, collaboration—whatever users want to do.
+5G will bring its new spectrally efficient over-the-air protocol, as well as new core virtualized network functions, and new edge compute/storage capabilities to in-building wireless.
+The new higher frequency spectrum bands still need to be proven for indoor use.
+5G will be able to support a broad mix of simultaneous users and applications.
+5G will ultimately replace many wired connections and with reduced latency it will enable voice, data, video, collaboration—whatever users want to do.
 According to the Cisco Visual Networking Index, business IP traffic is projected to have a combined annual growth rate of 21% between 2016 and 2021.
-That involves a 20% growth in public Internet traffic, a 10% growth in managed (LAN/WAN) traffic, and a 41 percent growth in mobile data traffic.
+That involves a 20% growth in public Internet traffic, a 10% growth in managed (LAN/WAN) traffic, and a 41% growth in mobile data traffic.

 The Impact of 5G